Design Information Bulletin No. 81-02 (DIB #81-02)

 - Updated with the Manual for Assessing Safety Hardware (MASH) criteria.

-- Included in the Complete Streets concept and scoping requirements.
+- Included the Complete Streets concept and scoping requirements.

-- Included in the process for asset management and scoping.
+- Included the process for asset management and scoping.

 - Process for applying design standards and guidance for design standard decision documents.